I last read this book when I was about 13.

 I remember him saying, "If dat will make you bettah, go 'ead."
 (46)

 Timothy was wise in so many ways.
 And always trying to help Phillip, not just with physical survival, but as true moral support.
 At this point Timothy tells the story of a man with similar injuries, but that his sight returned within 3 days.
 Weeks later Timothy states it was months before other man's sight returned.
 When Phillip questions him about this discrepancy, Timothy admits he can't remember exactly how much time elapsed, but knows his sight did return.
 At which time Phillips rightfully deduces Timothy is just trying to give him hope, and he appreciates his efforts.
+Timothy does so much more than that, however.
+He has enough skills to be able to catch fish, make fires, build a make-shift shelter, weave sleeping mats, build a crude containment system for trapping rainwater to drink and cook with.
+Not only this, but he creates an environment within which Phillip can learn to be sulf-sufficient on his own, just in case he is left to his own devices.
+Granted, they had the extra advantage of the supplies stored in the compartment in the middle of the raft:

 "We 'ave rare good luck, young bahss.
 D'wattah kag did not bus' when d'raff was launch, an' we 'ave a few biscuit,